trying1234/n/README.md

 Collaborative Filtering Recommendation System works by considering user ratings and finds cosine similarities in ratings by several users to recommend books.
 To implement this, we took only those books' data that have at least 50 ratings in all.

 #### 2.4 Correlation Based Recommendation
 For this model, we have created the correlation matrix considering only those books which have total ratings of more than 50.
-Then a user-book rating matrix.
+Then a user-book rating matrix is created.
 For the input book using the correlation matrix, top books are recommended.

 #### 2.5 Nearest Neighbour Based Recommendation
 To train the Nearest Neighbours model, we have created a compressed sparse row matrix taking ratings of each Book by each User individually.
 This matrix is used to train the Nearest Neighbours model and then to find n nearest neighbors using the cosine similarity metric.